-During pupil progress meetings, attendance issues that are impacting on progress are discussed and recorded in the space provided.
-These concerns are communicated to the attendance coordinator.
+During CAPS, attendance issues that are impacting on progress are discussed and recorded in the space provided.
+These concerns are communicated to the Attendance Officer.

 What do we define as being late?

 If a child arrives at school after 8:40 (when the entrance doors close) the child is considered late and will be given a late mark 'L'.
 The time registers are 'closed' officially is 9:30am.
 If a child arrives after this time, they will be given a 'U' (late after register closes) mark.